62582c42ff475ca78e9cd77a Ideas Image P 1080

 • Received some excellent feedback from a customer regarding someone in your team?
 Let them know!

-When working on your recognition program, take time to measure the results by gathering feedback from your team, as this will allow you to make any necessary changes to fine-tune the scheme.
+When working on your recognition program, take time to measure the results by gathering feedback from your team.
+This will allow you to make any necessary changes to fine-tune the scheme.

 Lead Magnet Web (3)